terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 ## Upgrade a cluster to CSE v4.1

-To upgrade a cluster from CSE v4.0 to v4.1, first of all you need to change the RDE Type that the TKGm cluster `vcd_rde` uses:
+To upgrade a cluster from CSE v4.0 to v4.1, first of all you need to change the RDE Type that the TKGm cluster `vcloud_rde` uses:

 ```
-rde_type_id = data.vcd_rde_type.capvcdcluster_type_v1_2_0.id # This must reference the CAPVCD RDE Type v1.2.0
+rde_type_id = data.vcloud_rde_type.capvcdcluster_type_v1_2_0.id # This must reference the CAPVCD RDE Type v1.2.0
 ```

 Then, before updating, please revisit the ["Creating a Kubernetes cluster"](#creating-a-kubernetes-cluster) and